Ivory Wilderness Conservation

 Eco Children provides hands-on environmental education for local children, to engender respect for and understanding of local wildlife and to raise awareness around the issues of poaching.
 Another initiative of the Klaserie Private Nature Reserve, Eco Children support local communities by providing clothing and Eco Villages, educational bursaries and tackling researched, socio-economic issues.
 Their mission is ''To sow seeds of change, empowering the children in rural Limpopo and Mpumalanga Provinces by increasing their awareness of conservation; stimulating their desire to learn; improving their learning environment; improving the quality of their education; and providing opportunities for talented learners''

-100% of visitor's Wildlife Protection contributions are donated to these invaluable initiatives while other fund-raising initiatives of Ivory Wilderness include the sale of wildlife art pieces and bespoke clothing accessories in order to further contribute to these projects.
+Other fund-raising initiatives of Ivory Wilderness include the sale of wildlife art pieces and bespoke clothing accessories in order to further contribute to these projects.

 For more information or to get involved please email